Goat cheese: Process

 Goat cheese is made like other cheeses.
-The milk is filtered to remove unwanted bacteria or deposits.
-A curdling starter agent is added, which can be rennet, or one or more starter bacteria that will affect the curds' size and eventually the cheese's consistency.
-Some examples of starters are Lactococcus Lactis, Lactis, Lactococcus Lactis subsp. cremoris, and Streptococcus thermophilus.
+The milk is filtered to remove unwanted impurities or deposits.
+A curdling starter agent is added, which can be rennet, or one or more starter bacteria that affect the curds' size and eventually the cheese's consistency.
+Some examples of starters are Lactococcus lactis lactis, L. l. cremoris, and Streptococcus thermophilus.
 Next, the cheese is molded and separated from the whey (the uncurdled liquid part of the milk).
-The curds are then molded, dried, flavored and cured.
-Any variations- the type of starter, the time or pressure of the draining, the temperature and duration of the curing process- will change the texture (soft, semi-hard, hard) and the flavor.
+The curds are then molded, dried, flavored, and cured.
+Any variations in this process—the type of starter, the time or pressure of the draining, the temperature and duration of the curing process—can change the texture (soft, semihard, hard) and the flavor.